 EXCHANGE PROGRAMS: Those OVERSEAS ACADEMIC PROGRAMS (OAPs) that have been approved by System Administration in which a SUNY institution and a foreign institution agree to "swap" students with no net change in the overall institutional workload.

-For state-operated institutions, the workload of the SUNY students going abroad is excluded from FTE calculations and the workload of the exchange students studying at the reporting institution is included in FTE calculations.
+The workload of the SUNY students going abroad is generally considered self-supported and is excluded from FTE.
+The workload of the exchange students studying at the reporting institution is considered state supported and is included in FTE.